Libya vs Nigeria Comparison

 While Nigeria ranks lower overall compared to Libya, specific areas demonstrate competitive advantages:

-Key advantages for Nigeria: • Nigeria has 61.0x higher population density • Nigeria has 31.8x higher population • Nigeria has 232.0x higher forest coverage • Nigeria has 91% higher birth rate
+Key advantages for Nigeria: • Nigeria has 7.2x higher GDP • Nigeria has 61.0x higher population density • Nigeria has 31.8x higher population • Nigeria has 234.0x higher renewable energy usage

 Overall Evaluation